sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 ## a. *Computational Method :-*

-- The vector which describes some kind of linear transformation to a number line is termed as ‘Dual Vector’.
+- The vector which can also describe some kind of linear transformation to a number line is termed as ‘Dual Vector’.
 - We consider 2 vectors, **v** and **w**, and a variable vector, defined by its x, y and z co-ordinates.
 We then consider a function, which is linear, which takes in the variable input from 3-D space and maps it to a 1-D Number line.

 ![Fig. 40](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-07-01_18-34-44.png)